modelica-3rdparty/ExternalMedia/README_compilation.md

 cmake -B build -S Projects -DCMAKE_BUILD_TYPE=Release
 ```

+NOTE: On Windows to select a 32 or 64 bit build you can append the option `-A Win32` or `-A x64` to the above command.

 Please note that there is no typing mistake in the lines above.
 The current version
 of ExternalMedia requires you to run the configure step twice.
 Now you should have
 a working project configuration and the actual compilation can be triggered using: